davenverse/shellfish/docs/tutorial/file_handling.md

 @:@

-Note that we first check if the file exists before deleting it, this is because trying to delete a file with `delete` that does not exist will result in an error.
-If that is not your style, you have two options.
-One is using the `whenA` combinator from `cats.syntax.applicative.*`:
+Note that we are first checking if the file exists before deleting it, this is because trying to delete a file that does not exist will result in an error.
+To avoid this error, you have two options.
+One is using the [`whenA` combinator](https://github.com/typelevel/cats/blob/main/core/src/main/scala/cats/Applicative.scala#L263) from [Applicative](https://typelevel.org/cats/typeclasses/applicative.html) importing `cats.syntax.applicative.*`:

 @:select(api-style)